mike10004/csgy6953-fp1/README.md

 Use the `--train-param` and `--model-param` options to set hyperparameters.
 For example, `--train-param lr=0.001` sets the learning rate to 0.001.
 See the `TrainHyperparametry` and `ModelHyperparametry` classes for details on meaning of the hyperparameters.
+As an example, the final models selected for evaluation in the report may be trained with these commands:

+    $ python -m dlfp -m train -d onemark -p transformer_dropout_rate=0.0
+    $ python -m dlfp -m train -d charmark -p emb_size=256

 When training is finished, a checkpoint file is written to a directory beneath `$PWD/checkpoints`.
 The pathname of this file is necessary for